Roast Eggplant with Burrata & Pine Nuts

 Step 1

-Preheat the oven to 200°C. Wash the eggplant and slice it into 1 cm-thick rounds.
+Preheat the oven to 200°C. Wash & slice the eggplant into 1 cm-thick rounds.

 Garlic